h2oai/h2o4gpu/README.md

 the easy-to-use Scikit-Learn API and its well-tested CPU-based algorithms.
 It can be used as a drop-in replacement for sklearn (i.e. import h2o4gpu as sklearn) with support for GPUs on selected (and ever-growing) algorithms.
-H2O4PU inherits all the existing Scikit-learn algorithms and falls-back to CPU aglorithms when the GPU algorithm does not support an importnat existing Scikit-learn class option.
+H2OG4PU inherits all the existing Scikit-learn algorithms and falls-back to CPU aglorithms when the GPU algorithm does not support an important existing Scikit-learn class option.

 ## Requirements